How do I prepare my home for fall? Experts share 12 vital home maintenance tips

 5. Clear out gutters

-Gutters can be forgotten about however it is important to check that they are not blocked or clogged before the rains set in over fall.
-Gutters can drain approximately thousands of gallons of water from your roof annually (depending on where you live) and, should they become clogged, you may end up with both interior and exterior water damage.
+Gutters can be forgotten about so check yours are not blocked or clogged before the rains set in over fall.
+Gutters can drain thousands of gallons of water from your roof annually (depending on where you live) and, if they become clogged, you may end up with both interior and exterior water damage.
+That can lead to structural damage and cause mold.

 ‘Find a sturdy ladder to help you reach the gutters safely and wear protective gloves.
-You can keep things neat by laying some tarpaulin on the ground below the ladders to help collect debris more easily.
-If that’s not feasible, hook a bucket to the top of the latter and collect debris in there instead – just remember to empty it periodically.
+You can keep things neat by laying some tarpaulin on the ground below the ladders to help collect debris more easily.'

 As the leaves begin to fall, make sure to empty and clean gutters and drain pipes to ensure water can flow freely to external drains.